billagee/blog.likewise.org/content/2013-04-16-webdriver-testing-with-python-and-ghostdriver.markdown

----
-layout: post
-title: "Headless Selenium WebDriver Testing With Python and Ghost Driver"
+Title: Headless Selenium WebDriver Testing With Python and Ghost Driver
-date: 2013-04-16 23:34
+Date: 2013-04-16 23:34
-comments: true
-categories: Selenium WebDriver Automation PhantomJS GhostDriver Python Testing
----
+Tags: Selenium, WebDriver, Automation, PhantomJS, GhostDriver, Python, Testing
+Slug: webdriver-testing-with-python-and-ghostdriver

-<a href="https://github.com/detro/ghostdriver/">GhostDriver</a> is a project that lets you write Selenium WebDriver automation tests that run using the <a href="http://phantomjs.org/">PhantomJS</a> headless WebKit, instead of a traditional web browser.
+<a target="_blank" href="https://github.com/detro/ghostdriver/">GhostDriver</a> is a project that lets you write Selenium WebDriver automation tests that run using the <a target="_blank" href="http://phantomjs.org/">PhantomJS</a> headless WebKit, instead of a traditional web browser.

 Put another way, PhantomJS can replace Firefox and friends in your WebDriver scripts - and it doesn't require a display, so testing complex web apps from the command line is just about as easy as using a GUI browser.
 Very cool!